 If you are in the U.S. military, do your due diligence before making your final financial decision.
 Only you know your financial strengths or weaknesses.
 The credit cards we have provided above have different benefits, and you can determine which one is the best for you.

 If you have any issues with your current credit card, don't hesitate to contact your card issuer.
-We are not forgetting that you can get more benefits as a service member by applying for SCRA benefits.
+To learn more about your benefits as a service member, apply for SCRA benefits!